binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 ### Weak Password Strategies

 Some added complexity is introduced, added complexity provides opportunity for mistakes to occur.
 Nothing much is more unsafe than recording your passwords on paper in plain text or in an unencrypted text file on your computer.
 Possible over confidence that your secrets are now guaranteed impenetrable.

+When it comes to mitigating brute force attacks and relying on multi factor authentication, the countermeasures rely on the implementation being well thought out, or consuming libraries that others have done the same.
+Nothing substitutes doing your own research.

 ### Vishing (Phone Calls)